This post lists and challenges, debunks, pulls apart the following myths of capitalism:

 Myth – Capitalism gradually balances differences across countries through free markets and free trade.

-Countries can use their competitive advantage to benefit themselves and also access goods and services from the rest of the world.
+The arguement goes that countries can use their competitive advantage to benefit themselves and also access goods and services from the rest of the world.

 Ha-Joon Chang describes how free-market policies rarely make poor countries rich.
 The capitalist argument is: